hibanejjari/PI-_2025_Equipe_535/README.md

 ## Problem Statement & Objectives

 **English**
-This project, developed by ESILV students with Vinci Energies, tackles the challenge of **data quality and dashboard supervision**.
+This project, developed with Vinci Energies, tackles the challenge of **data quality and dashboard supervision**.

 Superset dashboards are key for decision-making, but anomalies or errors can affect reliability.

 **Objectives:**